odelaneau/shapeit5/docs/docs/documentation/phase_rare.md

 ### Description
 Tool to phase rare variants onto a scaffold of common variants (output of phase_common + ligate).
-This program should only be used on datasets comprising more than 1000 samples.
+We recommend to use phase_rare for datasets with a sample size greater than 2,000 samples.
-We recommend to use phase_rare when sample sizes exceeds 5,000.
-For smaller smaple sizes, phase_common would be enough.
+For smaller smaple sizes, phase_common could do the job.

-### Usage1: phasing unrelated samples with WGS data
+### Usage1: phasing unrelated samples

 Phasing large sequencing datasets happens in multiple steps.